Help Center

 Larger audio files take longer to process.
 Most files complete within a minute or two.
 If processing seems stuck, try refreshing the page and checking your Documents list — it may have finished in the background.
 For very long recordings, consider splitting the audio into smaller segments.

-"The Android app won't record"
+"The mobile app won't record"

 Make sure you've granted microphone permission.
 Go to your phone's Settings → Apps → SpeakKey → Permissions → Microphone → Allow.
 If permission was previously denied, you may need to enable it manually from system settings.
 Also check that no other app is currently using the microphone.